patriciayulita/inc-preliminary-analysis/README.md

 # inc-preliminary-analysis

-This repository supports the preliminary analysis of an individual participant data meta-analysis project.
+This repository supports the preliminary analysis of an individual participant data meta-analysis project, which formed a chapter (Chapter 5) in my doctoral thesis.
 This project aims to assess the reliability, validity, and interpretability of an EEG-based measure developed by our research group, Paediatric Neuroimaging group at the University of Oxford, as a proxy measure of analgesic efficacy in newborns, to support drug development trials.

 ## Data availability